This lesson is being piloted (Beta version)

 Lesson 3: Item Images

-This example demonstrates how to upload an image for an item.
+This example demonstrates how to upload image files for items.

 A B C